 |Store||Minimum Cost of Crutches Sold||Maximum Cost of Crutches Sold|

-If you don’t need the expertise and support that a pharmacy can provide, it might worth considering Walmart.
+If you don’t need the expertise and support a pharmacy can provide, it might be worth considering Walmart.
 Walmart has a range of crutches starting at a super affordable $15 and going up to almost $300 for premium models.

 If you can’t make it to a local store and would like to shop online instead, there are also many options you can choose from, including:

-Allegro Medical is a large online health care supply and home medical equipment store.
+Allegro Medical is a large online healthcare supply and home medical equipment store.
 They have excellent customer service and sell crutches from $16 to $400(!) for a pair.

 Other Things to Consider

 While minimizing costs when buying a pair of crutches can be nice, it’s worth remembering that they are essential mobility aids.
 Here are some specific things you should look for when shopping for a pair.